bvkjdbdbbd/hello/README.md

 ## 🏁 Summary
 > This design combines QR hash verification and one-time passcodes to provide a secure, anonymous parking ticket system without user accounts.
-It prevents forgery, reuse, and tampering — while remaining simple enough for university-scale deployment and demonstration. a secure, anonymous parking ticket system without user accounts.
 It prevents forgery, reuse, and tampering — while remaining simple enough for university-scale deployment and demonstration.